A Guide for Families

 • 1

-Organize everything into a packet before you mail it: BP-8, BP-9, all attachments, 4 copies of each
+Organize everything into a packet before you mail it: BP-8, BP-9, all prior responses, and any continuation pages or exhibits

 • 2